Selections from Shantideva’s The Way of the Bodhisattva: Precise Tools for Navigating these Challenging Times

 Led by Susan Shannon, M. Div, BCC

 Rev. Susan Shannon has been a student and practitioner of Tibetan Buddhism for 45 years, and has studied with many of Tibet’s greatest teachers here and abroad.
-Since being ordained as an Interfaith Minister and becoming a clinical chaplain, Susan’s ministry has been focused on transformational programs at San Quentin State Prison.
+Since being ordained as an Interfaith Minister and becoming a clinical chaplain, Susan’s ministry has been focused on transformational programs in prison ministry.
 Her work is rooted in the principals of restorative justice and emotional literacy, fostering interconnectedness and healthy community engagement.
 Susan has dedicated her life to the study of sacred Buddhist texts, in various languages as well, and especially loves bringing forth the wisdom of Shantideva’s The Way of the Bodhisattva to as many people as possible.